Where God, kids and adventure meet!

-Our Law Enforcement and Developing Emergency Responders camp is for campers ages 10-13 years old.
-Camp is June 24-28, 2019.
-This great camp has been at Camp Edge for over 10 years and had the most campers ever in 2016.
-Many departments from the Salem County area provide officers and experts to lead the campers through a wide array of of law enforcement, fire safety, and emergency response.
+L.E.A.D.E.Rs Camp: Our Law Enforcement and Developing Emergency Responders camp has been at Camp Edge for over 10 years.
+Many departments from the Salem County area provide officers and experts to lead the campers through a wide array of law enforcement, fire safety, and emergency response.

-Campers experience what it takes to be a 21st century warrior using mind, body and spirit to help themselves and others overcome difficulties and obstacles.
-Balance, agility, strength and problem solving will be sharpened through physical obstacles, some similar to what you may see on American Ninja Warrior.
+Warrior’s Camp: Campers experience what it takes to be a 21st century warrior using mind, body and spirit to help themselves and others overcome difficulties and obstacles.
+Balance, agility, strength and problem solving will be sharpened through physical obstacles.
+Some obstacles may be similar to what you see on American Ninja Warrior.

 A Brief History of Camp Edge